lirx-js/core/website/docs/documentation/performances/index.md

-# Performances
+# Performance

-📈 Zero classes ! **Purely based on functions**.
+📈 Zero classes! **Purely based on functions**.
-This allows extremely **efficient optimizations** from the bundler, the minifier and the js engine, both in size and execution time.
+This allows extremely **efficient optimizations** by the bundler, the minifier and the js engine, both in size and execution time.

-🪣 Fully **tree-shakable**: bundle only what's your using and nothing more.
+🪣 Fully **tree-shakable**: bundle only what you are using and nothing more.

 💪 **Well optimized**, with efficient garbage collection, fast data flow, and freed resources.